open/close all folders

-- Fantastic Racism: Surprisingly averted, given most Dalish attitudes towards humans.
+- Surprisingly averted, given most Dalish attitudes towards humans.
 Merrill is sweet to everyone regardless of whether they are humans, elves, or dwarves.
-She does seem to hold the view that the Dalish are superior, which annoys Fenris especially, but even that is not explicit and seems to wane as she lives longer in Kirkwall.
+She does seem to hold the view that the Dalish are superior (which, given the attitudes she grew up around, is nearly inevitable), which annoys Fenris especially, but even that is not explicit and seems to wane as she lives longer in Kirkwall.

-- First Episode Spoiler: Finding out that that seemingly-innocent Adorkable elf was a blood mage who has dealt with demons is a bit of a surprise, even if you're finding this out within fifteen minutes of when you first met her.
+- First-Episode Spoiler: Finding out that the seemingly-innocent Adorkable elf was a blood mage who has dealt with demons is a bit of a surprise, even if the player is finding this out within fifteen minutes of when Hawke first meets her.

 - Fish out of Water: Not that she fit in that well with the Dalish, either.

-- Foreshadowing: Whilst she has very little screentime in the previous game, she does appear to be extremely interested in using the Eluvian mirror to find information.
+- Foreshadowing: While she has very little screentime in the first game, she does appear to be extremely interested in using the Eluvian mirror to find information.
 This plays a big part in her companion quests in this game.